haskellfoundation/error-message-index/message-index/messages/GHC-24083/index.md

 ---
 title: Scoped type variables only appears non-injectively in declaration header
-summary: a data declaration has a kind signature, where the implictly bound type variables cannot be matched up unambiguosly with the ones from the signature itself
+summary: A data declaration has a kind signature, where the implictly bound type variables cannot be matched up unambiguosly with the ones from the signature itself
 severity: error
 introduced: 9.6.4
 ---